GenesisEducationKyiv/software-engineering-school-5-0-allohamora/docs/protocol.md

 # HTTP vs gRPC Performance Comparison

 This document compares the performance of HTTP and gRPC protocols on high-traffic endpoints.
 All tests were run 3 times and the median result is reported below.
+For gRPC, the non-SSL results are used in the main comparison tables, but you can see the SSL results in the detailed sections.

 ## Environment
 - Apple Silicon M1 Pro chip